 Is Taking a Melatonin Dietary Supplement Safe?

-Melatonin is safe —if taken correctly in low doses for short and long-term uses.
+Melatonin is safe for insomnia or occasional sleeplessness.
 There are warnings though.
-Children and pregnant or women who are nursing shouldn't take melatonin — without talking to your doctor first.
+Children and pregnant or women who are nursing shouldn't take melatonin without talking to a doctor first.

 Before adding melatonin to your nighttime routine, share with your healthcare provider, if you have any of the following medical conditions: